jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 - `ISISDATA`: Points to the ISIS data directory
 - `PATH`: Updated to include ISIS binaries

 On activation, the environment will automatically set ISISROOT, ISISDATA, and PATH for you.
-To change these variables after installation in case they were set incorrectly or your ISISDATA folder changes, see [setting environment variables](# Environmental Variables).
+To change these variables after installation (in case they were set incorrectly or your ISISDATA folder changes) see [setting environment variables](#setting-environmental-variables).

 ## Updating ISIS

 !!!
 Warning
     Mamba is bad at updating envs after they have been created.
 This often causes conflicts and long resolve times.
-If you installed ISIS using this script, we reccomnend simply deleting the old environment and creating new one.
-Or versioning your env names.
+If you installed ISIS using this script, we recommend simply deleting the old environment and creating new one, or versioning your env names.

 ```bash